sighupio/fury-getting-started/fury-on-minikube/README.md

 This tutorial covers the following steps:

-1. Deploy a local minkube cluster.
+1. Deploy a local Minikube cluster.
 2. Download the latest version of Fury with `furyctl`.
 3. Install Fury distribution.
 4. Explore some features of the distribution.